 Built in 1760, this 300-year old country estate two hours southwest of Dublin has been in the Russell family for generations.
-As I entered the castle, the massive yellow door thuds solidly behind me.
+As I entered the building, the massive yellow door thuds solidly behind me.
 Inside, the fireplace crackles and casts shadows in the dimly lit rooms.
 Bansha Castle is a beautiful country home.

 Bansha, one of the smaller castle hotels in Ireland, focuses on longer-term group vacation rentals.
 I stayed here for four days with a small group of other travel writers.
 We had the run of the house during our visit.
 The owners live on the first floor under the square tower side, but the rest of the building (the main wing, the round tower side, the second floor and both towers) were ours to take over.

 The bedrooms and bathrooms at Bansha are the finest.
 We may have been in a 300-year old estate building, but we wouldn’t have known it.
 The bathrooms must have been recently remodeled and had large claw-foot bathtubs and nice high-pressure showers.
 In the bedrooms, comfortable beds and fine linens made it real difficult to get up on a couple of cold mornings.

-Bansha Castle is a great getaway for an extended, multi-generational family holiday or a small business retreat.
+Bansha is a great getaway for an extended, multi-generational family holiday or a small business retreat.

 Markree Castle in County Sligo

 That left us with one final night with nowhere to stay.
 There was some kind of event in Sligo town that weekend and literally everything seemed full when we contacted them and we did not fancy sleeping in our cramped little rental car.
 Things were not looking good for the Travel Addicts.

 Enter Hotels Ireland.
 From time to time, we use booking aggregators to source other accommodation options.
 This country-specific site turned into a godsend and literally saved the night.
-Through Hotels Ireland, we found Markree Castle, which sits about 14km outside of Sligo in the most enchanting setting you can possibly imagine.
+Through Hotels Ireland, we found Markree, which sits about 14km outside of Sligo in the most enchanting setting you can possibly imagine.